luiscoco/AngularWithGooglemaps_Sample1-SimpleMap/README.md

 # Angular with GoogleMaps integration.
-Show a SimpleMap.

 Here's an Angular application that integrates the provided TypeScript code to show a simple Google Maps: